Banner_Image

 Fees

-Composition fee per year (subject to the University’s approval)
+Composition fee for the entire programme (subject to the University’s approval)

 *A ‘non-local’ student is a person entering Hong Kong for the purpose of education with a student visa/entry permit issued by the Director of Immigration.